 Yes, we have a full time client relations representative that will answer the phone and schedule your design meeting.
-We also offer online scheduling to make it easier, or you can visit our website and fill out a web-form.
+You may also fill out an appointment form on our website, and we will reach out to you.

 Can you give me a quote over the phone?

 Our office staff will not be able to quote you over the phone.
 However, they can take down your project information and connect you with a manager for an email estimate!

 How long will it take to get an appointment with a designer?

 With the exception of our peak times, we can typically schedule design consultations within a month of initial contact.
 When the appointment queue exceeds 30 days, clients can add their name to a priority list to be bumped up in the event of any cancellations.

 Do I need to be at there with the designer during the initial meeting?

 Yes, it is imperative that you are home for the initial consultation.
 During this appointment, your designer will work with you to draft your design, establish a budget, measure your space, and discuss preliminary numbers.

 How long does the initial design meeting take?

 We have blocked out 60 minutes for the designer to familiarize themselves with your project goals and budget.
 However, if you are eager to get started or enjoy being involved in the process, they can design with you for 2-3 hours!